shivam017arora/shivam017arora/README.md

 About.

-Software engineer turned data scientist
+1. Software engineer turned data scientist
-First worked in analytics as a data analyst(in EY) in Nov/2019 Tools I use: Python, JavaScript and SQL.
+2. First worked in analytics as a data analyst(in EY) in Nov/2019
+3. Tools I use: Python, JavaScript and SQL.

 Core.

-💡 Top 1% Solution in Sales Forecasting: https://www.kaggle.com/code/shivam017arora/rossmann-sales-prediction-top-1-solution
-Technical Skills: MLOps, Data-Science, Data-Viz, Full-Stack-Dev, Data-Analytics Soft Skills: Communication, Intellectual Curiosity, Business Acumen Currently Learning.
+Technical Skills: MLOps, Data-Science, Data-Viz, Full-Stack-Dev, Data-Analytics Soft Skills: Communication, Intellectual Curiosity, Business Acumen

-Web3
+Currently Learning.

+Blockchain Analytics
 NLP Engineering

 📫 How to reach me: ...